hankinsab/cs361-final/README.md

 ##Changes Made
 changed name of variables
-added a to_geojson function to each class that formats the output in json
+made point a super class of waypoint refactored for loops into one line conversions for converting objects added a to_geojson function to each class that outputs json
+  - this function takes in another method, geojson_hash
+  - geojson_hash outputs a hash, then to_geojson converts it to a string for json
+  - makes it easier to add features and take them away

 -